PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Threat Model and Preliminaries

 \subsubsection{Data Extraction Attack}

-For untargeted data extraction, we follow previous work~\cite{lee2021deduplicating} to capture the portion $p_\text{ext}\uparrow$ of sub-sequence emitted by the target model that contains split from the fine-tuning dataset $D_\text{ft}$.
-Also, we use $n_\text{ext}\uparrow$ to indicate the new extracted tokens in $D_\text{ft}$ but not repeated in $D_\text{aux}$.
+For untargeted data extraction, we follow previous work~\cite{lee2021deduplicating} to capture the portion $p_\text{ext}\uparrow$ of sub-sequences emitted by the target model that are included in the fine-tuning dataset $D_\text{ft}$.
 For targeted data extraction, we use the exposure~\cite{carlini2019secret} to measure if a targeted secret such as a phone number or email address can be reliably extracted.